 What’s your process?
 What do you do once you realize you’re out of sync?
 “Go do what you already know how to do.”
 Dottie Pepper recalls advice given to her by PGA professional Judy Rankin.

 It’s not true that we’re either disciplined or not.
 There is a spectrum of discipline.
 Most of us share a degree of discipline.
 However, occasionally we strive for increased success and therefore, greater degrees of discipline than our comfort zone allows.
 These are times that we often find the challenge too much for us.
 Despite great aspirations, we quickly feel “out of sorts” because we are out of our comfort zone.
 And because we feel out of sorts, we allow ourselves to conclude that the situation or circumstances are more than we can manage.
 As we are discovering, if discipline was easy, we’d all do it.
 But it’s not.

 Not all activity is physical.
-Physical exercise may be the simplest to understand – more importantly – mental training is far more potent and will have a significant impact on improving the quality of your life.
+Physical exercise may be simpler to understand – more importantly – mental training is far more potent and will have a significant impact on improving the quality of your life.
 The essential factor is practice, but don’t wait until your situation is critical, practice your routines in the simplest situations you can.
 Practice, but with built-in flexibility.